gtolomei/academic-kickstart/content/post/2023-02-24-flirt-workshop.md

 The goal of FLIRT is to provide an open forum for researchers and practitioners to exchange ideas, identify key challenges, and define the roadmap toward a successful application of federated learning in the broad information retrieval domain.

+Sounds cool?<br/>
-Sounds cool?
-For more information, check out the website of the workshop following this link: <a href="https://sites.google.com/view/flirt-sigir23" target="_blank">https://sites.google.com/view/flirt-sigir23</a>.
+For more information, check out the website of the workshop following this link: <a href="https://sites.google.com/view/flirt-sigir23" target="_blank">https://sites.google.com/view/flirt-sigir23</a>.<br/>
 FLIRT is also on <a href="https://twitter.com/flirtsigir" target="_blank">Twitter</a> and on <a href="https://www.facebook.com/flirtworkshop" target="_blank">Facebook</a>!